AI-Assisted Code Reviews with Claude Code

 4. Let Context7 handle library docs

 Don't assume the model knows current APIs.
-I've seen reviews flag perfectly valid Next.js 16 patterns as "deprecated" because the model's training data included Next.js 13 docs.
+I've seen reviews flag perfectly valid Next.js 16 patterns as "deprecated" because the model's training data included Next.js 13 docs (cutoff dates matter more than you think).
 Context7 eliminates this entire category of false positives.

 5. The human still makes the call

-The notification service audit found real issues — that open relay would have been bad.
-But it also flagged a few intentional design choices as problems: a deliberate use of any for a plugin interface, a "missing" validation that was handled by a middleware upstream.
-Cross-validation caught some of these, but not all.
+In my experience, audits consistently find real issues.
+But they also flag intentional design choices as problems: a deliberate use of any for a plugin interface, a "missing" validation that was handled by a middleware upstream.
+Cross-validation catches some of these, but not all.

 What's Next